eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 Once the EDC Push Notification is received by the `data auditor` the Digital Twin and the Digital Product Pass (JSON aspect model payload to be audited) will be retrieved using the `EDC Connector` and through the `EDC Data Plane proxy`.
 When the passport aspect is available the data auditor can certify the `specific attributes requested` from the product against the different Catena-X standards and regulations.
 The `data auditor` will create a new document (a certified snapshot credential) which contains the proof of compliance of the specific attributes audited in the passport using selective disclosure, there the data is not copied it is hashed, so it can be signed and stored in the wallet from the `data auditor` for tracking reasons.

 The `CSC Document` (the certificate) will then be sent to the `data provider` using the EDC Push Notification functionality.
-When the data arrives in the data provider it will be then added to the `Attribute Certification Record (ACR)` or an `Attribute Certification Registry (AMReg) Application` both which contains all the attribute certifications for a specific aspect model payload submodel.
+When the data arrives in the data provider it will be then added to the `Attribute Certification Record (ACR)` or an `Attribute Certification Registry (ACReg) Application` both which contains all the attribute certifications for a specific aspect model payload submodel.
 It contains a list of credentials provided by one or more auditors for this aspect.
 It will be linked in the digital twin where the aspect is and if additional certification is required it will be triggered and the process repeats.

 ![csc workflow](./resources/processes/csc-workflow.svg)